 The Fire class can be considered the "entry point" of this area of the ontology.
 It includes in its subclasses different kinds of fires with their own subtypes.
+Figure 40 shows the fire-related macroarea at the time of writing.

-Figure 37 Fire ontology macro-area
+Figure 41 Fire ontology macro-area